Pan3D/Super-Resolution/README.md

 Qualitative comparisons on old films
 ![movie](https://github.com/user-attachments/assets/ac3941d7-3919-4a9d-ba1a-d6ee6014c4a2)

-Any code you want, please contact the e-mail:734600810@qq.com
+Any code you want, please contact the e-mail: panhy96@qq.com